makamoa/alfred/README.md

 ## Usage

 Usage instructions are provided in the jupyter notebook files of the repository.
-The user is adviced to first go through the file 'Demo.ipynb' as it explains how ALFRED handles data, the training process of the predictor and how to replicate the results of the manuscript.
+The user is advised to first go through the file 'Demo.ipynb' as it explains how ALFRED handles data, the training process of the predictor and how to replicate the results of the manuscript.
 The notebook can be viewed by executing the following commands: